mittens67/simple-crm/README.md

 # Simple CRM

-A modern, streamlined Customer Relationship Management (CRM) system built with MERN stack (MongoDB, Express, React, Node.js).
+A modern, streamlined Customer Relationship Management system built with MERN stack (MongoDB, Express, React, Node.js).
 Designed to help sales teams manage leads, convert them to customers, track deals, and handle customer support—all in one place.

 ## What is a CRM?